 Get out of your ruts.
 Try new things.
 New menu items, new TV shows, new music genres, new ways to drive home.
 You’ll find you like some better.
 Although I must admit I just don’t care for kimchi.

 I’ve helped hundreds of companies—and over a thousand people—improve their ability to adapt to change.
 Sometimes it’s as simple as allowing yourself to think differently.
 But it’s critical to get there, whether it’s through executive coaching or strategic planning.
 The importance of adapting boils down to this: change the game…or have the game changed on you.
 If you would like to learn how my executive coaching or strategic planning can help your business, please give me a call.
-Barr Corporate Success is based in Cincinnati, but we work with clients in Ohio, Kentucky, Florida and all over America.
+Barr Corporate Success works with clients in Cincinnati, Ohio, Kentucky, Jacksonville, Florida and all over America.